 If you support more than 100,000 lines you must implement SHAKEN for SIP connections or Robocall Mitigation for TDM lines.
 If you support fewer than 100,000 lines, you have the option to select SHAKEN for SIP or Robocall Mitigation for TDM.
 This is the most common path forward for small providers by implementing the Robocall Mitigation to meet the June 30, 2022 registration deadline.

-Every service provider who serves end users must certify they have implemented either a Robocall Mitigation Program or SHAKEN in their network.
-The filing of certifications needs to be submitted after June 30, 2021.
-Will you be ready?
+Every service provider who serves end-users must certify they have implemented either a Robocall Mitigation Program or SHAKEN in their network.
+If you are an intermediate provider, you must register by June 30th.

-Service providers must block all calls from any service provider that is not in the FCC database.
-This must become effective 90 days after the deadline for robocall mitigation program certifications.
+Service providers must block all calls from any service provider that is not in the FCC RMD database.
+This becomes effective 90 days after the deadline for robocall mitigation program certifications.
 This affects all the main carriers, VoIP resellers, UCaaS providers, some MSPs, and all OTT providers.
 There will be penalties for non-compliance.
-Any provider located outside of the US that wants their calls to be verified when calling clients in USA/Canada, need to work with a North American Partner in order to satisfy these requirements.
-All the enterprises the providers support will want their calls marked as ‘verified’.
+Any provider located outside of the US that wants their calls to be verified when calling clients in USA/Canada can also register on the FCC’s RMD.

 These solutions are new to most providers.
 In a recent survey, 51% of the providers have not started implementation, only 22% have started, a few (5%) have finished while 22% didn’t know what to do.
 This means that 73% need to learn more about the technologies, responsibilities, and legal issues for dealing with robocalls.
 The June 30, 2022 date for compliance is approaching fast.